A question we get from people new to savvy navvy is,

 We believe planning a sailing trip should be just as quick and simple, which is why we created savvy navvy.
 Think of us as

-Google Maps for sailing, or as the only navionics alternative on the market
+Google Maps for sailing, or as the only navionics alternative on the market.
+Like Navionics we have a web app that you can use online ( web app - savvy navvy).

 Our current version accounts for wind and charted shallows for various countries, with a premium service offering tidal calculations to come later on.
 Give it go and sign up today!